Product Review

 Is the Kensington Pro Fit Ergo wireless or Bluetooth?

-The Kensington Pro Fit Ergo is available in wired USB and wireless 2.4GHz versions.
-The wireless version uses a USB nano-receiver.
-Standard Bluetooth is not available on this model.
-If you require Bluetooth, consider the Logitech MX Vertical or the Perixx PERIMICE-720.
+The Kensington Pro Fit Ergo is available in both wired USB and wireless 2.4GHz versions.
+The wireless model uses a USB nano-receiver.
+Standard Bluetooth is not available on this specific model.
+If you require Bluetooth connectivity, consider the Logitech MX Vertical or the Kensington Pro Fit Ergo TB550.

 What DPI does the Kensington Pro Fit Ergo support?